zhao-xuan/project-zohar/README.md

-# Personal Multi-Agent Chatbot System
+# Personal Chatbot System

 A sophisticated AI chatbot system that creates two specialized assistants: a **Personal Bot** with full access to your private data and tools, and a **Public Bot** for general interactions.
-Both bots use multi-agent architecture, local LLM hosting, and Retrieval-Augmented Generation (RAG) to provide personalized responses in your unique communication style.
+Both bots use local LLM hosting and Retrieval-Augmented Generation (RAG) to provide personalized responses in your unique communication style.

 ## 🎯 Project Overview